| Office Hour:

 h-index of 63.
 Joachim Weickert is editor-in-chief of the

 Journal of Mathematical Imaging and Vision.

 He has been serving in the editorial boards

-of nine international journals and has been
+of ten international journals and book series, and he has been

 reviewer for more than 60 journals and 18 funding organisations.